Les Maguire: Personal life

 After the Pacemakers split, he and former band member Les Chadwick bought and operated a garage.
 Maguire joined in the Royal Navy and saw active service in the 1982 Falklands War.
 He lived in Liverpool.

 Maguire met his wife Brigitte while touring with the Pacemakers in Germany.
 They had two daughters, Stephanie and Karin, the latter died in 1990.
 Brigitte died in 2012.

 Maguire appeared in the media for his Pacemaker and Beatle memorabilia.
 In 2016, Maguire was searching through his loft when he found a 10-inch 78rpm vinyl recording of The Beatles performing "Till There Was You" and "Hello Little Girl".
 It was given to him by Brian Epstein, after being given back to Brian by George Martin.
 Maguire appeared on a 2022 episode of Antiques Roadshow with a silver disc that was awarded to the band for their hit single "You'll Never Walk Alone" in 1963.
 Antique expert Raj Bisram suggested he sell the disc to either the Liverpool F.C. museum or to the Liverpool City Council, rather than auction it.

 Following the deaths of Freddie Marsden in 2006, Les Chadwick in 2019, and Gerry Marsden in 2021, Les Maguire was the last surviving member of the 1960s Pacemakers lineup.
 He died at Aintree University Hospital on 25 November 2023, at the age of 81 after a short illness.
 He was survived by one daughter, two grandchildren, and one great-grandchild.
-His funeral was in West Lancashire on 12 December 2023.
+His funeral took place in West Lancashire on 12 December 2023.